 The BBS is a work in progress.
 In the coming weeks and months, I will continue to customize and add additional features and functionality.
-I hope to add more custom ANSI art, door games, join one or more echomail groups and get much of my blog content onto the BBS.
+I hope to add more custom ANSI art, door games and join one or more echomail networks.
 I may also get a dial-up number added at some point for real modem access.
 I may also try to integrate some some aspects of my home lab into the BBS – including being able to control/view VMs and infrastructure remotely.

 If you have any difficulty connecting or have any questions, please feel free to reach out in the comments below or reach out to me on Twitter (@vswitchzero)

 As mentioned, the BBS is a work in progress.
 You can find a list of changes, updates and additions below.

 - 11/5/2019 – I have moved the Telnet/SSH TCP ports from 1023/1022 to 2023/2022.
 Using privileged TCP ports presented some challenges, so I decided to change them to values above 1024.
 The old ports will continue to work for now and will forward to the new ones.

 - 10/21/2019 – The BBS name has been changed to Stellar Darkness, which was the name of the first board I ran back in mid-nineties.
 A new domain name (stellardarkness.com) has been registered for this purpose.
 The old domain will continue to work for now.

 - 10/6/2019 – The guest account has been disabled due to technical and security issues with account sharing.
 I also want to encourage users to register for a better BBS experience.